-The Supreme Court on Friday issued contempt notices to the telecom companies which have not yet paid the dues arising out of the October 2019 judgment which interpreted that the meaning of Adjusted Gross Revenue(AGR) in telecom license agreements will include revenue from non-telecom sources as well.
+The Supreme Court on Friday came down heavily on the telecom companies which have not yet paid the dues arising out of the October 2019 judgment which interpreted that the meaning of Adjusted Gross Revenue(AGR) in telecom license agreements will include revenue from non-telecom sources as well.

 A bench comprising Justices Arun Mishra, Abdul Nazeer and M R Shah has asked the the defaulting telecom companies, including Bharti Airtel, Vodafone, Idea and Tata Teleservices, to clear the dues to the tune of Rs 1.47 lakh crores before March 17, the next date of hearing.

 If they fail, the Chief Managing Directors/ Managing Directors of those companies will have to be personally appear before the Court on the next day of hearing.

 The Court has also issued contempt notice against the officer of Department of Telecommunications, who has allegedly issued notification freezing the recovery of AGR dues.

 "A desk officer staying the SC order!", exclaimed Justice Arun Mishra, who was visibly unhappy with the default in payment.

 "What is happening in this country ?
 All these companies haven't even paid a single penny and your officer has the audacity to stay the order ?
 Does the Supreme Court have no value ?
 This is the outcome of money power !", Justice Mishra said.

 On Friday, the Court was hearing the applications filed by the telecom companies seeking a new schedule of payment of statutory dues to the tune of Rs 1.47 lakh crore to the Department of Telecommunications.